India Maha Kumbh stampede: Why these crowd events happen – DW – 01/29/2025

 But how does it ever get that bad in a crowd?

-Sieben said there are three important components that can contribute to an out-of-control stampede situation in a crowd.
+Sieben said three important components can contribute to an out-of-control stampede situation in a crowd.

 The first is somewhat obvious but deserves recognition, said Sieben: It's too crowded.
 This kind of overcrowding can occur in response to poor event organization or miscalculation of the number of people in attendance.